BetterCallBene/conan-cgcc/README.md

 # conan-cgcc
-Conan recipe to create a cross-compiler for arm64
+Conan recipe to create a gnu-cross-compiler for arm64

 ---